zubayrali/vault-template/README.md

 ### 3. Literature Note (Incubating)

-While reading "[[zFlow/Sources/Books/Don't Believe Everything You Think]]", you decide to create a literature note to capture and process some key ideas:
+While reading "[[Don't Believe Everything You Think]]", you decide to create a literature note to capture and process some key ideas:

 Here's how it would look: